software-students-spring2025/1-specification-exercise-amazing_team/README.md

 Sam: “Yeah.
 It would be really nice to know how crowded the places are before going all the way there”

-Andy: “I usually just assume its full”
+Andy: “I usually just assume it's full”

 ## Product Vision Statement